You are here

 - Link to Funding Opportunity Announcement

-The researcher must submit an electronic pre-proposal by the posted date (typically 12 weeks prior to sponsor deadline).
+The researcher must submit an electronic pre-proposal by the posted date.
 Researchers who do not submit a preproposal by the posted date are not guaranteed consideration in an internal downselect.

 Pre-proposal guidelines vary according to the funding opportunity.
 Please contact firstname.lastname@example.org for pre-proposal instructions for the limited submissions opportunity of interest.